marcouderzo/CSDemoParser/Worklog.md

 `userid` is the unique ID the player is given by the server at the start of the match. `position` is the position of the player at the time of the event.

+(Needs testing) `pitch` represents the up/down movement of the mouse, `yaw` represents the right/left one.
+In CS:GO, if you shoot with an automatic rifle holding down the left mouse button, the gun will naturally recoil with a pattern, which is specific of the gun itself.
+So, in order to shoot precisely, you need to counteract the recoil pattern with a mirrored mouse movement (spray control).
+While testing we figured out that if no mouse movement is present, the pitch and yaw parameters don't change.
+On the other hand, if spray control is performed, the previously mentioned parameters change, reflecting the mouse movements.
+As far as we understand, this feature could be used as an additional parameter for player recognition, as everyone has a different accuracy of "drawing" the mirrored recoil pattern.

 ## Automating the Parsing of the Match Pool